 Professional intruders know how to find and cut the wires within a few seconds.
 They'll also wait a few minutes to make sure a silent alarm wasn't triggered.

 If the police don't arrive, they'll proceed into your home.

 Some wired alarm systems have a maximum amount of square feet they can protect.
 So, if you're home is large or you have multiple building on your property, a wired system probably won't do you much good.

 Wired systems also usually only guard the perimeter of the home, while wireless systems secure the inside too.

 Wired security systems have a great level of reliability.
 There's a misconception that they won't function without electricity, but that simply isn't true.

 These systems us a very low voltage, so they won't make your electricity bill skyrocket.
 Also, they typically have batteries that back them up in the event there's a loss of power.

-The equipment for a hardwired security system is usually cheaper than wired ones, given that you're not in a larger than average house.
+The equipment for a hardwired security system is usually cheaper than wired ones, given that you're not in a larger than an average house.